 The Many Health Benefits of Eating Salsify

-• Blood Pressure: The high content of potassium (15% of the daily recommended amount in a single serving) and the low level of sodium, mean that salsify can significantly improve blood pressure problems by relaxing the blood vessels, reducing the strain on the cardiovascular system, and preventing chances of blood clots, heart attacks, and strokes.
+• Blood Pressure: The high potassium content (15% of the daily recommended amount in a single serving) and the low level of sodium mean that salsify can significantly improve blood pressure problems by relaxing the blood vessels; reducing the strain on the cardiovascular system; and preventing the chance of blood clots, heart attacks, and strokes.
 Potassium is also an essential element for building strong bones, and has even been praised for its ability to boost cognitive ability, possibly due to the increased blood flow to the brain that vasodilation can stimulate.

-• Immune System: The combination of vitamin C, as well as significant levels of other vitamins and minerals that improve metabolic efficiency and functionality throughout the body, also helps the immune system.
-Vitamin C stimulates white blood cells, vitamin A functions as an antioxidant, and B-family vitamins range from increasing enzymatic functions to regulating hormones.
+• Immune System: The combination of vitamin C and significant levels of other vitamins and minerals that improve metabolic efficiency and functionality throughout the body helps the immune system.
+Vitamin C stimulates white blood cells; vitamin A functions as an antioxidant; and the benefits of B-family vitamins range from increasing enzymatic functions to regulating hormones.
 Salsify has such a diverse range of phytonutrients that almost every organ system is somehow positively affected, meaning that the body is working in top form.

 • Bone Strength: The high levels of magnesium, phosphorous, calcium, copper, iron, and manganese form a strong mineral base for developing bone tissue.
 Vitamin C also plays an essential role in this bone creation process.
 With sufficient bone mineral density, you can prevent the development of common, age-related conditions like osteoporosis and even arthritis, which can occur when bones begin to degrade and connective tissue (collagen) no longer maintains the integrity of your joints.

-Salsify – Try it today it may well become a favorite!
+Salsify—try it today, and it may well become a favorite!

 What Do You Think?

 Have you tried salsify?
 What are your best tips and tricks for growing and eating it?
 Let us know in the comments!